Jgocunha/vr-hr-joint-task/README.md

    - Verify VR Toolbox installation
    - Check that SteamVR or OpenVR is properly configured
    - Ensure VR headset drivers are up to date

+5. **HTC_VIVE.lua script functions not found**
+   - Verify VR Toolbox installation
+   - Verify you have run 'CopyToVrep.bat' and it successfully copied the necessary files
+   - Make sure you are running a compatible version of CoppeliaSim Version <= 4.7 [CoppeliaSim previous versions](https://coppeliarobotics.com/previousVersions)